lupyuen/lupyuen.github.io/src/rust7.md

 And Rust Objects shall be __Automatically Dropped__, when they go out of scope.
 (Unlike Integers)

-_Which causes the Second Snippet to fail?_
+_Causing the Second Snippet to fail?_

 Exactly! _open()_ returns an __Owned File Descriptor__...